-Have you glanced over a faculty member's grant proposal that needed improvement and thought that you could help improve the writing and grammar but didn't know how to go about it?
-Or have you wanted to branch your research administration skills into proposal development but don't know how to start?
-You don't have to be a professional writer or editor or an expert in a faculty member's discipline to help improve a proposal.
-This session will help you expand your proposal development skills.
-You will learn
+Have you ever reviewed a faculty member's proposal and saw places for improvement, but didn't know where to begin?
+Or have you wanted to branch out into proposal development, and don't know where to start?
+You don't have to be a scientist OR a professional writer to help improve a proposal!
+This session will help you expand on your proposal development skills, and learn useful tips on how to communicate changes to faculty.
+You will learn: